strArch/examples/README.md

 # Project Speelveld: Knightraid
 ### goal of the project

-Build a tower defense game in Android
+Build a tower defense game in Android (In java, without a game engine)

 ### images
 <p float="left">